szetok/dotnet-react-template/README.md

 $ docker run -p 44406:80 dotnet-react-template
 ```

-The client SPA will be running on http://localhost:44406
+The SPA with backend will be running on http://localhost:44406